DiyaPatel007/P9_TV_Channel_Schedular/README.md

 needs to minimize total episode misses.

 # Comments:
-● Input data will be a file (can be txt or xls) with records in the format:
-○ Family member name
+● Input data will be a file (can be txt or xls) with records in the format\n ○ Family member name \n
-○ Availability slots (will be a set of time intervals for each of 7 days) ○ Set (S) of favorite TV series (S <= M)
+○ Availability slots (will be a set of time intervals for each of 7 days)\n ○ Set (S) of favorite TV series (S <= M)\n
-● Conflict of interest means two or more overlapping intervals ● “Also, members want to get on time for p slots”: This means for at least p slots (out of S), every member wants to be on time and not wait.
+● Conflict of interest means two or more overlapping intervals\n ● “Also, members want to get on time for p slots”: This means for at least p slots (out of S), every member wants to be on time and not wait.\n